hiOganes/Order_Management/README.md

 # Order management

-Django web application for managing orders in a cafe
+Web application for managing orders in a cafe

 ## Table of Contents